Skip to main content Skip to navigation

 Problem sheets:

-Jupyter notebooks containing homework problems will be made available through the website and our Microsoft Team at the start of each week.
+Jupyter notebooks containing homework problems will be made available through this website.

 • Assignments will be submitted (as a .zip archive containing both code and a readable .pdf version of the solution) via this online webformLink opens in a new window.
 Please also ensure that you carefully read and complete the online declaration when submitting a piece of assessed work.